Bulging Eye (Proptosis)

 Warning Signs

-Seek emergency care if proptosis occurs with:
+Go to the emergency department the same day if proptosis occurs with:

 - Fever